parasharsachin1887-byte/Churn-Prediction/README.md

 - Jupyter Notebook

 ### 🔍 Process
-1. **Data Collection** – Used the Telco Customer Churn dataset.
+1. **Dataset Used** – A publicly available ready-made dataset containing financial transaction records.
-2. **Data Preprocessing** – Handled missing values, encoded categorical data, and normalized numerical features.
+2. **Data Preprocessing** – Cleaned and standardized the dataset for analysis.
-3. **Exploratory Data Analysis (EDA)** – Visualized churn distribution and customer behavior patterns.
+3. **Exploratory Data Analysis (EDA)** – Visualized transaction patterns to understand normal vs. fraudulent behaviors.
-4. **Model Building** – Implemented Logistic Regression and Decision Tree classifiers.
+4. **Model Building** – Applied the **Isolation Forest** algorithm to detect anomalies representing possible fraudulent transactions.
-5. **Model Evaluation** – Measured performance using accuracy, confusion matrix, and ROC curve.
+5. **Model Evaluation** – Evaluated results using metrics such as accuracy, precision, and recall.

 ### 📊 Results
-- Identified key churn factors such as contract type, monthly charges, and tenure.
+- The Isolation Forest model effectively identified outliers corresponding to fraudulent activity.
-- Built a model with high prediction accuracy, providing business insights for customer retention.
+- Provided insights into the characteristics and frequency of suspicious transactions.

 ### 🚀 Future Scope
-Enhance model performance using ensemble methods like Random Forest and XGBoost, and deploy it using Streamlit for real-time predictions.
+Incorporate other unsupervised techniques like One-Class SVM and Autoencoders, and deploy the model using Streamlit for interactive fraud detection visualization.

 ---